Are you feeling burned out from parenting or another job?

 Are you experiencing relationship problems that keep you up at night?

 Are you feeling overwhelmed, depressed or anxious and can’t seem to find relief?

 Are you grieving the loss of a loved one or a different kind of loss, such as the loss of a carefree childhood?

 If the answer is “yes” to any of these questions, I’m glad you found me.

 Feelings can be so dark and scary that, sometimes, the immediate response is to either fight against them or run away from them.
 Neither approach is effective; to the contrary, uncomfortable feelings become more intense and less manageable when invalidated or ignored.
 Instead, I encourage you to yield to the seemingly intolerable feelings, or as Rumi, the 13th-century Persian poet, wrote so eloquently ~ “These pains you feel are messengers.
 Listen to them”.

-The experience of overwhelming feelings is similar to the one being caught in a riptide; all you want to do is swim straight back to shore – don’t!
+The experience of overwhelming feelings is similar to being caught in a riptide; all you want is to swim straight back to shore – don’t!
 The strong current wears swimmers out and causes them to drown.
 The way back to safety, even though counterintuitive, is to remain calm in the midst of the current, float, and let it take you even farther away from shore into deeper waters.
-I know it takes blind faith, courage, and vulnerability to put more distance, not less, between yourself and the security of a safe haven.
-But, eventually the current will break up enough to allow you to swim back to shore where you belong.
+I know it takes blind faith, courage, and vulnerability to put more, not less, distance between yourself and the security of a safe haven.
+But, eventually the current will subside and allow you to swim back to shore where you belong.

 You don’t have to go through this journey alone.
 I’m here and, with a mindfulness approach, I may be able to help you to: